Montana-Media-Arts/440-interactive-performance/README.md

 - Class discussion;
     - What is a "digital notebook"
     - Why you need one
+- Critique Days (Mandatory)
+    - Project 1 - Presentation in Class; Wednesday, February 6th
+    - Project 2 - Critique in Class; Wednesday, March 6th
+- Extra Meetings (Mandatory)
+    - Final Project Presentation (Wednesday, April 17th; 7:00pm)
+        - This will be part of the Montana Interactive Systems and Sonic Arts Lab (MISSAL) Show
+    - Finals time and discussion (Monday, April 29th; 3:20pm-5:20pm)
+- Media Arts Expo @ Missoula Children's Theater!!!
+    - Wednesday, May 1st
+    - Get this in your calendar!
 - **TODO:**
     - Get the final project performance date in your calendar!
     - Setup (if necessary) a digital "notebook" to collect ideas and inspirations for this class.